roman-milk/roman-milk.github.io/mommy-dear.md

  "Just go slow and take it easy.
 An inch at a time; slow and easy.
 Wait for me to start pushing my ass back at you before you start fucking me."

  It was my first double penetration since a week before I married Mike and God, but did it feel good.
 After that it was more blow jobs and fucking and of course Jake wanted to try DP and of course I let him.
-Report_Story #2